Skip to main content

 Bovine Spongiform Encephalopathy (BSE)

-BSE is known as "mad cow disease." is a progressive and fatal neurologic disease of cattle.
+BSE, known as "mad cow disease," is a progressive and fatal neurologic disease of cattle.
 BSE belongs to a family of diseases known as transmissible spongiform encephalopathies (TSEs) caused by an abnormal prion protein.
 TSEs include scrapie in sheep and goats, chronic wasting disease in deer, elk, and moose, and classic and variant Creutzfeldt-Jakob disease (CJD) in humans.

 BSE is not contagious.
 It occurs in two forms: classical (C-type), and atypical (L-type, and H-type).